 This is generally a very safe and well tolerated procedure.
-However, there are some risks associated with a bronchoscopy.
+However, there are some risks associated with an EBUSTBNA.
 These include:

-- Sore throat and/or hoarse voice - Minor nose bleed (if the bronchoscope is passed through the nose) - Bleeding, especially following a biopsy is quite common and usually settles within 24 hours.
-If it continues or increases please contact your GP or the Emergency Department - Low grade temperature can occur and generally only lasts 2-3 hours.
-It can rarely last longer than this and if it persists for more than 48 hours please contact your GP as this may indicate an infection that requires antibiotics.
-Taking Paracetamol will also help this to settle - Rarely air can leak into the space surrounding your lung (pneumothorax) but this is not usually a problem and the air can be taken out with a needle and syringe or in some instances a drain (little plastic tube) needs to be inserted and left inside for a couple of hours to drain the air out.
-The risk of this happening is 1 in 1000 for a standard bronchoscopy and 1 in 100 with a transbronchial lung biopsy. - Vocal cord damage can rarely occur
+- Sore throat and/or hoarse voice - Bleeding is quite common and usually settles within 48 hours.
+If it continues or increases, please contact your GP or the Emergency Department. - Low grade temperature can occur and generally only lasts 2-3 hours.
+If it persists for more than 48 hours please contact your GP as this may indicate an infection that requires antibiotics.
+Taking Paracetamol will also help this to settle. - As the EBUS scope is passed through the mouth, there is a slight risk of damage to crowned teeth or dental bridgework. - Vocal cord damage can rarely occur. - Rarely air can leak into the space surrounding your lung (pneumothorax) but this is not usually a problem and the air can be taken out with a needle and syringe or in some instances a drain (little plastic tube) needs to be inserted. - There is a very small risk of air or blood leaking into the centre of the chest (mediastinitis).
+This is characterized by chest pain and shortness of breath.
+In this instance you should report to A+E.

-Other complications may be as a result of the sedative drugs used and if the bronchoscope is passed through the mouth, there is a slight risk of damage to crowned teeth or dental bridgework.
+Other complications may be as a result of the sedative drugs used.